 Whether your bathroom is a carefully crafted space dedicated to pampering or a beautifying closet that serves only one purpose, it needs a faucet.
 Finding the right one for the space is important, but given the abundance of styles and options, this might be a proposition to try.

 Whether you are planning a kitchen remodel or a bathroom remodels, a faucet is an essential element that faithfully delivers hot or cold water on demand.
 However, we hardly notice them until they start leaking or it’s time to buy another one.
+Today’s faucets perform better than ever, are feature-rich, last longer, and are easier to install.
+This faucet buying guide will help you narrow down your faucets to find one that fits your home in function, style, and price.

-1. Basic Faucet Functions
+1. Basic faucet functions

 What’s in the faucet?
 Almost every faucet has three basic elements: the control, the spout, and the sprayer.